Providence, Rhode Island: Climate

 Monthly precipitation in Providence ranges from a high of 4.43 in in March to a low of 3.17 in in July.
-In general, precipitation levels are slightly less in the summer months than the winter months, when nor'easters can cause significant snowfall and blizzard conditions.
-Hurricanes are not frequent in coastal New England, although Providence's location at the head of Narragansett Bay makes it vulnerable to them.
+In general, precipitation levels are slightly less in the summer months than the winter months, when nor'easters can cause significant rain and snowfall on occasion.
+Hurricanes have impacted Providence, and Providence's location at the head of Narragansett Bay makes it vulnerable to storm surges.
+Hurricane Carol in 1954 and the 1938 Hurricane were particularly damaging.

 Demographics

 As of the 2000 United States census, Providence's population consisted of 173,618 people, 162,389 households, and 35,859 families.
 The population density was 9,401.7 PD/sqmi, characteristic of other small cities in New England such as New Haven, Connecticut; Springfield, Massachusetts; and Hartford, Connecticut.
 The city's population peaked in the 1940s, just prior to the nationwide period of rapid suburbanization.
 The Providence metropolitan area includes Providence, Fall River, Massachusetts, and Warwick, and is estimated to have a population of 1,622,520.
 In 2006, this area was officially added to the Boston Combined Statistical Area (CSA), the sixth-largest CSA in the country.
 In recent years, Providence has experienced a sizable growth in its under-18 population.
 The median age of the city was 28 years, while the largest age cohort is 20- to 24-year-olds as of 2000.